camegone/GlassyVRCPlayersOnlyMirror/README.md

   - **Distance Fade Length** - The length of distance traveled needed to fade to zero alpha.
   - **Smooth Edge** - Make edge smoother and avoid transparent object will be rendered opaque.
   - **Alpha Tweak Level** - Adjust smooth edge power.

-  -
+  - RenderingTweaks are provided for Users who know about blending.

- #Work in progress issues
+ # Work in progress issues
   - After Switching platform, rendering may go wrong.
-  - I tried to combine normal one, cutout and glassy variant into one shader.
-  -

  Credits appreciated but not required.
--